College of Dental Medicine

 Leaders in Dental Medicine

 The KCU College of Dental Medicine faculty is hard at work preparing for the college facilities to open in 2023.
-This team of amazing industry leaders is designing the student learning experience with world-class didactic and practicum coursework; they are collaborating with KCU's outstanding admissions team to streamline our processes for applications, interviews and matriculation; and they are taking the steps through the accreditation process to open in 2023 with a robust program.
+This team of industry leaders is designing the student learning experience with world-class didactic and practicum coursework; they are collaborating with KCU's outstanding admissions team to streamline our processes for applications, interviews and matriculation; and they are taking the steps through the accreditation process to open in 2023 with a robust program.
 Read about our faculty by clicking on their names below.

 Linda Niessen, DMD, MPH, MPP